5G MALAYSIA SHOWCASE 2019 “5G: CATALYSING DEVELOPMENT AND GROWTH”

 - But the change from 4G to 5G doesn’t just appear overnight.
 It requires significant effort in research and development, industry collaborations, and the resources necessary to support that effort.
 I am glad to state that the Government will embark on the National Fiberisation and Connectivity Plan (NFCP) to ensure readiness and timely deployment of 5G technology.

 - 5G will impact every industry that are vital to the growth of the country’s economy.
-Industries like 2% to the GDP in the last five years, remains integral to the national economy.
+Industries like manufacturing that has contributed 22% to the GDP in the last five years, remains integral to the national economy.
 Through smart manufacturing or massive machine-type communications, the Government hopes that it can attract high value-added, high technology and knowledge-intensive investment in areas such as aerospace, chemicals and chemical products, machinery and equipment, medical devices, and electrical and electronics.

 - About 98.5% of Malaysian SMEs are in the manufacturing sector.
 Thus, it is the manufacturing sector that allows Malaysia to consistently demonstrate dynamism and resilience to grow, while attracting foreign direct investments.